-The new regulations provide that the "original use" of tangible property commences on the date any person first places the property in service in the QOZ for purposes of depreciation or amortization, even if the property has previously been used outside the QOZ.[23]
+The Proposed Regulations provide that the "original use" of tangible property commences on the date any person first places the property in service in the QOZ for purposes of depreciation or amortization, even if the property has previously been used outside the QOZ.

-In addition, the new regulations provide a special rule that where a building or other structure has been vacant for at least five years prior to being purchased by a QOF or QOZ business, it will satisfy the original use requirement.[24]
+In addition, the Proposed Regulations provide a special rule that where a building or other structure has been vacant for at least five years prior to being purchased by a QOF or QOZ Business, it will satisfy the original use requirement.
 Such a rule permits vacant buildings to be put to productive use in the QOZ without having to make substantial improvements.